ExpediaGroup/graphql-kotlin/executions/graphql-kotlin-dataloader-instrumentation/README.md

 - `DataLoaderLevelDispatchedInstrumentation` will dispatch the `KotlinDataLoaderRegistry` instance when a certain level of all executionInputs was dispatched (all DataFetchers were invoked).
-- `DataLoaderSyncExhaustionInstrumentation` will dispatch the `KotlinDataLoaderRegistry` instance when the synchronous execution of an operation exhausted (synchronous execution will be exhausted when all data fetchers of all paths executed up until a scalar leaf, or a [CompletableFuture]).
+- `DataLoaderSyncExecutionExhaustedInstrumentation` will dispatch the `KotlinDataLoaderRegistry` instance when the synchronous execution of an operation exhausted (synchronous execution will be exhausted when all data fetchers of all paths executed up until a scalar leaf, or a `CompletableFuture`).

 This way even if you are executing 2 separate operations you can still batch operations triggered from a DataFetcher.